OnCrew vs in-house receptionist

 Do contractors lose the personal feel with an AI?

-Less than you might think.
-OnCrew is configured with your business name, your script, your urgent vs routine logic, and your team alert channels.
-Callers get a real intake and your team gets a clean handoff.
+OnCrew is configured with your business name, script, urgent-vs-routine logic, and handoff channels.
+Callers get structured intake and your team gets a clean handoff.
 If a caller wants a human and is willing to wait, you can route them to your on-call line during setup.

 How long does it take to set up OnCrew vs hire a receptionist?